Black Friday Deals – hurry, ends soon!

 - IT professionals who are working within an organisation which has adopted and adapted some of these practices and are required to deliver or improve Problem Management within an ongoing Service Improvement Programme (SIP)

-- Individuals who wish to sit the BCS Specialist Certificate in Problem Management Exam (sat on the last day of the course)
+- Individuals who wish to sit the BCS Specialist Certificate in Problem Management Exam (sat on the last day of the course).
+N.B.
+The exam is not available to sit online.

 - Candidates must hold the ITIL Foundation Certificate V4, V3 or V2 with Managers Bridge.
 It is recommended that candidates have a minimum of two years' experience in IT Service Management.